ajota/gulp-gen/angular-tpls/instructions.md

 ## Generar una app:
     gulp gen

-This command create a directory with the project base initial structure and takes his name from app.json settings file with the "appName" property value by default this value is "app".
+This command create a directory with all the project base initial structure (folders and files) into the the folder you specified into the gulp-gen instance. also this command create a folder that corresponds to a basic ancgular application this dierctory take his name from app.json settings file with the "appName" property value (by default this value is "app").

+Folder Structure generated  with this command:

+    - app/
+    - images/
+    - styles/
+    - scripts/
+    - app.json
+    - bower.json
+    - instructions.md

+Note: As you can see there is a "bower.json" file, this document contains all the necessary angular dependencies, so you need to run the "bower install" command, before you start coding and testng.

  ## Generate a module:
         gulp gen:module -moduleName